© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Coverham Abbey Premonstratensian monastery and precinct including Holy Trinity Church and medieval bridge is a scheduled monument protected by Historic England under reference 1015725.
 View the official record →

-Coverham Abbey is a Premonstratensian monastery founded in the twelfth century in Wensleydale, North Yorkshire.
+Coverham Abbey is a Premonstratensian monastery founded in the twelfth century in Wensleydale, North Yorkshire, of which substantial ruins survive within its precinct.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015725.

 Coverham Abbey Premonstratensian monastery and precinct including Holy Trinity Church and medieval bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015725.